ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 Getting Real: The Smarter, Faster, Easier Way to Build a Successful Web Application - Jason Fried

+In Search of Excellence - Tom Peters and Robert H. Waterman, Jr.

 ## Dharma books

 The Heart of Understanding: Commentaries on the Prajñaparamita - Thich Nhat Hanh